IsaacAbell647/ict302-1/content/posts/vishing.md

 - Pressure to act immediately

 **In Reality:**
-- Microsoft/Apple never cold-call customers
+- Microsoft nor Apple will ever cold-call customers
-- Your ISP won't call about viruses
+- Your Internet Service Provider won't call about viruses
 - No one can detect viruses on your computer remotely without access

 ### 3. Social Security Administration Scams